2012 Summer Olympics: Environmental policy

-"The majority of temporary facilities created for the Olympic Games including the Aquatic centre temporary stands, basketball arena, Water Polo Arena, and the shooting facilities at the Royal Artillery Barracks, are essentially big tents.
+According to Kirsten Henson, Materials Manager for the London 2012 Olympic Park: "The majority of temporary facilities created for the Olympic Games including the Aquatic centre temporary stands, basketball arena, Water Polo Arena, and the shooting facilities at the Royal Artillery Barracks, are essentially big tents.
 Basically, PVC stretched over lightweight steel frame.
 This design solution makes them efficient to install, reduces the need for any significant foundations and are, of course, reusable.
 We were challenged by the public around the use of PVC; but we considered it to be the right material for certain functions.
-We therefore challenged the PVC supply chain to have certain environmental performance criteria in place, including a take back and recycle scheme" said Kirsten Henson, Materials Manager for the London 2012 Olympic Park.
+We therefore challenged the PVC supply chain to have certain environmental performance criteria in place, including a take back and recycle scheme."